-Uncertainties relating to the COVID-19 pandemic
+Uncertainties relating to COVID-19 pandemic

-The COVID-19 pandemic and its aftermath have caused, and continues to cause, disruptions resulting in uncertainties surrounding the Group's business, including affecting its relationships with its existing and future customers, suppliers and employees, and which had and will continue to have an adverse effect on its financial position, financial performance of operations, cash flows and prospects for the foreseeable future.
+The COVID-19 pandemic and its aftermath have caused, and will continue to cause, disruptions resulting in uncertainties surrounding the Group's business, including affecting its relationships with its existing and future customers, suppliers and employees, and which had and will continue to have an adverse effect on its financial position, financial performance of operations, cash flows and prospects for the foreseeable future.
 There is significant uncertainty around the medium to long term impact of the COVID-19 pandemic.
 These uncertainties gave rise to difficulties in making an accurate assessment by management of the future financial impact on the Group.
-Management will continue to closely monitor the economic developments.
-It is however reasonably probable that the Covid-19 pandemic will have an adverse impact on the Group's revenue and results for the next reporting year, the extent of which will depend on how long the aftermath of the pandemic lasts.
+Management will continue to closely monitor the economic developments and easing of the prevailing restrictions to carefully manage its operations and impact of the COVID-19 pandemic on the Group's revenue and results for the next reporting year.